opengeospatial/geopackage/guidance/extensions/metadata.md

 | `metadata` | The actual metadata document |

 #### `gpkg_metadata_reference`
 Add a row to this table for each GeoPackage, table, column, row, or row/column that has a metadata document.
+Multiple rows can refer to a single `gpkg_metadata` entry.
+It is also possible for an element (geopackage, table, column, row, or row/column) to have multiple metadata documents.

 | Column        | Value       |
 | ------------- |-------------|